in ,

 • Compared to isophane insulin, insulin glargine can lower the overall incidence of hypoglycemia, especially at night.
 With isophane insulin, there is a relative risk of severe hypoglycemia.

 • Let patients know that insulin glargine is a clear liquid, not a foggy one.
-It is long-acting administered usually once a day.
+It is long-acting usually administered once a day.

 • For patients or caregivers who require to inject intermediate-acting insulin more than once per day, insulin glargine can be administered once daily, which could be more convenient.